 While steel-cut and rolled oats can sometimes require up to 30 minutes to cook, there are some tricks to speeding that along:

-your oatmeal and other ingredients in a slow cooker at night and wake up to a
+your oatmeal and other ingredients in a slow cooker at night, turn on, and wake

-prepare steel-cut or rolled oats from scratch by microwaving them for 12 to 14
+can prepare steel-cut or rolled oats from scratch by microwaving them for on

 - Prepare your oatmeal a few days ahead of time.
 It will stay fresh in a covered container in the refrigerator for up to five days.
 When it's time for breakfast, simply reheat a portion of the precooked oatmeal with one of the milk choices mentioned above.